Snusene/BetterDiscordPlugins/MiniChat/README.md

 <sub><i>Using <a href="https://betterdiscord.app/theme/New%20Rem%20Theme">New Rem Theme v7.2</a></i></sub>
 </p>

 Minify your current channel's chat or DMs into a small always on top window.
 Read and send messages while using other apps.
+To use click Mini Mode in the chat's top toolbar.